ldevernay/sos-vue/CONTRIBUTING.md

 * description : be concise, be appealing,
 * link : link to the github repo (github_username/repo_name),
 * icon : go find a fitting icon on [Font Awesome](https://fontawesome.com/icons)
 * tags : any relevant searchable tags.
 It may include languages, frameworks and libraries.
 Browse existing projects for inspiration.
+All tags should start with an uppercase letter.
 * demo : URL to an online functionning version of your project.

 ## Pull Request Process